FAQs

 If you're depositing into Vertex and / or withdrawing for the first time, please refer to the responses and associated tutorial sections linked below.

-Vertex’s integration of Axelar allows you to deposit directly into Vertex from 8+ different blockchains in a single transaction.
+Vertexโs integration of allows you to deposit directly into Vertex from 8+ different blockchains in a single transaction.
 You can also swap unsupported assets on the current chain into tokens that Vertex supports.

 Once you receive your assets in your wallet, return to the [Deposit] dialogue to deposit from your wallet into Vertex.